javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/elements.md

 Element descriptors are configuration inputs.
 During analysis, the plugin transforms them into **runtime element descriptions**.

 - These descriptions include resolved properties such as `type`, `category`, `captured`, `parents`, `origin`, etc.
-- When a dependency is analyzed, the plugin builds a **dependency description** with:
+- When a dependency is analyzed, the plugin builds a **dependency description** containing:
   - `from`: description of the file being analyzed
   - `to`: description of the imported target
   - `dependency`: dependency metadata (`kind`, `relationship`, `specifiers`, etc.)